 You can teach machine learning algorithms by marking medical images (for instance, representing a healthy tissue and a tissue attacked by cancer) in order to determine the characteristics and differences of both tissues.
 Such data is sufficient for the further automatic training of the machine learning algorithm.
 So the role of a machine learning specialist ends here.
 On the other hand, when it comes to deep learning, the situation looks a bit different.
 In this case, no previous teaching is needed.
 The medical image is sent through varying levels of neural networks, and each network hierarchically determines the specific features of the images.
 That’s why we say that deep learning is just a more advanced version of machine learning.

-Medical imaging application from the Polish market
+Application from the Polish market

 One of the companies implementing AI to medical image analysis is Netrix SA, and its project is called e-Medicus. e-Medicus is a not-ready-yet system for registration and analysis of data originating from X-ray images and classification of cancer cells.